 As is customary in the IT distribution industry, the Company has arrangements with certain finance companies that provide inventory-financing facilities for its customers.
-In conjunction with certain of these arrangements, the Company has agreements with the finance companies that would require it to repurchase certain inventory, which might be repossessed, from the customers by the finance companies.
+In conjunction with certain of these arrangements, the Company has agreements with the finance companies that would require it to repurchase certain inventory, which might be repossessed from the customers by the finance companies.
 Due to various reasons, including among other items, the lack of information regarding the amount of saleable inventory purchased from the Company still on hand with the customer at any point in time, the Company's repurchase obligations relating to inventory cannot be reasonably estimated.
 Repurchases of inventory by the Company under these arrangements have been insignificant to date.

-At April 2, 2005 and January 1, 2005, the Company has deferred tax liabilities of \$2,418, \$2,407 and \$4,283 related to the gains realized on the sales of SOFTBANK Corp., or Softbank, common stock in 2002, 2000, and 1999, respectively.
+At January 1, 2005, the Company had tax liabilities of \$2,418, \$2,407 and \$4,283 related to the gains realized on the sales of SOFTBANK Corp., or Softbank, common stock in 2002, 2000, and 1999, respectively.
 The Softbank common stock was sold in the public market by certain of Ingram Micro's foreign subsidiaries, which are located in a low-tax jurisdiction.
 At the time of sale, the Company concluded that U.S. taxes were not currently payable on the gains based on its internal assessment and opinions received from its outside advisors.
 However, in situations involving uncertainties in the interpretation of complex tax regulations by various taxing authorities, the Company provides for tax liabilities unless it considers it probable that taxes will not be due.
 The level of opinions received from its outside advisors and the Company's internal assessment did not allow the Company to reach that conclusion on this matter.
-Although the Company reviews its assessments in these matters on a regular basis, it cannot currently determine when these deferred tax liabilities will be finally resolved with the taxing authorities, or if the deferred taxes will ultimately be paid.
+During the thirteen weeks ended July 2, 2005, the Company had settled and paid the tax liabilities of \$1,441 and \$2,779 associated with the gains realized in 2000 and 1999, respectively, with certain state tax jurisdictions and favorably resolved and reversed tax liabilities of \$783 and \$1,418 related to tax years in 2000 and 1999, respectively, for such tax jurisdictions.
+Although the Company reviews its assessments of the remaining tax liability on a regular basis, at October 1, 2005, the Company cannot currently determine when the remaining tax liabilities of \$2,687 related to these gains will be finally resolved with the taxing authorities, or if the taxes will ultimately be paid.
 As a result, the Company continues to provide for these tax liabilities.
 The Company's federal tax returns for fiscal years through 2000 have been closed.
-The U.S. Internal Revenue Service has begun an examination process related to the Company's federal tax returns for fiscal years 2001 to 2003.
+The U.S. Internal Revenue Service is in the process of examining the Company's federal tax returns for fiscal years 2001 to 2003.